 - Dips: Pairing this salad with a heartier dip such as warm goat cheese or spinach artichoke is always a winner!

-- Platters: Marinated Italian vegetable platters (crudité) or a platter of various Italian meats and cheeses (charcuterie) would make for a wonderful al fresco dinner!
+- Platters: Marinated Italian vegetable platters (crudité) or a platter of various Italian or deli meats and cheeses (charcuterie) would make for a wonderful al fresco dinner!

 - Soups: Soup and salad is a classic combination for a reason!
-Tomato basil soup is my personal favorite pairing!
+Tomato basil soup, Italian sausage soup recipes, or tortellini soup are my personal favorite pairing!

 - Subs: Want to keep things simple?
 Pair it with a hearty Italian or meatball sub!

 - Pizza: Any type of pizza you can image works well with this salad!
 However, I prefer to keep things a bit lighter with a crispy, thin crust or gluten-free cauliflower crust pizza.

 - Pasta: Creamy fettuccine alfredo, simple spaghetti Aglio e Olio, Italian dumplings, or Bolognese with pappardelle are some of my favorites.
 But this chopped salad also pairs well with cold pasta salads, like this tortellini pesto or tuna macaroni pasta salad.

 - Grilled Meats, Chicken or Fish: Anything from a grilled flank steak, slow cooker ribeye, slow cooked ribeyes, or chicken breast to a cedar plank salmon!
 Pro-tip: This Italian dressing can double as a delicious marinade!

 This Italian chopped salad is light, yet bold and totally satisfying!
 Loaded with flavor and fresh ingredients, this salad is totally unforgettable and will give any Italian restaurant a run for its money!

 Until next week, friends, cheers – to stellar salads!

 More hearty green salads!